Low carb keto moussaka is incredibly flavorful. Yes, it’s a multi-step recipe, but the hearty result is well worth the effort.

 Absolutely.
 Traditional recipes use lamb meat, but many modern recipes do use ground beef instead.
 Personally, I like lamb meat and make many lamb recipes.
 But this keto moussaka is excellent with beef as well.

-Can I use full-fat yogurt?
+Can I use full-fat yogurt in this keto moussaka?

 Yes!
 I wrote the recipe with low-fat yogurt because that’s what I had in the house, so that’s what I used.
 But full-fat yogurt would be great.